History of the Izard County Fair - By Jeralene Love

 Edith Maye (Blankenship) Morehead, born February 20, 1924, has been involved in the Izard County Fair practically all of her life.
 Her father, Ted Blankenship, was one of the first shareholders in the fair.

-Ted and her mother, Asalee (Neal) Blankenship were fair superintendents over the poultry as long as their health allowed.
+Ted and her mother, Aslee (Neal) Blankenship were fair superintendents over the poultry as long as their health allowed.
 Edith took their place and was poultry superintendent for many years.

-Edith married Herman Morehead in 1947 and they raised four children: Vivian Mitchell, Gladys Tate, Willis Morehead, and Herley Morehead.
+Edith married Herman Morehead in 1947 and they raised four children: Vivian Mitchell, Gladis Tate, Willis Morehead, and Hearley Morehead.
 Herman passed away in 1976.
 Edith helped raise cattle, hogs, chickens, rabbits, ducks, turkeys and, of course, a plow horse or two.
 She was active in 4-H as a member and later as a leader.
 She passed her exam and taught school at Red Hill for one year before she married.
-Even with declining health, Edith Morehead continues to help during the Izard County and North Central Arkansas District Fair at the poultry barn alongside her children, grandchildren, and great-grandchildren.
-Edith Morehead is a living tribute to the strong will and the spirit of people in the Ozarks.
+Even with declining health, Edith Morehead continued to help during the Izard County and North Central Arkansas District Fair at the poultry barn alongside her children, grandchildren, and great-grandchildren as long as her health allowed.
+Edith Morehead was a living tribute to the strong will and the spirit of people in the Ozarks.
 Because of her love for the fair and dedication to 4-H projects, the picnic pavilion on the Izard County/North Central Arkansas District Fairgrounds is named to honor Edith Morehead.